-Just as the treatment of childhood leukemia requires a very special approach, so does follow-up and watching for late effects.
+Just as the treatment of childhood leukemia requires a very special approach, so does the care and follow-up after treatment.
 The earlier the problems are found, the more likely it is they can be treated effectively.

 Childhood leukemia survivors are at risk, to some degree, for several possible late effects of their treatment.
-This risk depends on a number of factors, such as the type of leukemia, the treatments given, doses of cancer treatment, and age at time of treatment.
+This risk depends on a number of factors, such as the type of leukemia, the type and doses of treatment, and the child’s age at time of treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team so you know what to watch for and report to the doctor.

-Some treatments may affect a child’s growth, and they may end up a bit shorter as adults.
+Growth and development: Some treatments may affect a child’s growth, so they may end up a bit shorter as adults.
 This is especially true after stem cell transplants.
-This can be helped by treating survivors with growth hormone, if needed.
+This can be helped by treatment with growth hormone, if needed.

-There may be other possible problems from treatment that your child’s doctor should carefully review with you before starting treatment.
+There may be other possible problems from treatment.
+Your child’s treatment team will review with you before starting treatment.

 Long-term follow-up guidelines

 To help improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has written long-term follow-up guidelines for doctors.
 These guidelines can help you know what to watch for, what types of screening tests should be done, and how late effects can be treated.

 It’s very important to discuss possible long-term health effects with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also download them for free at the COG website: www.survivorshipguidelines.org.
+You can also read them on the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with your doctor.

-To learn more about possible late effects of treatment, see our document Children Diagnosed With Cancer: Late Effects of Cancer Treatment.
+To learn more about possible late effects of treatment, see Children Diagnosed With Cancer: Late Effects of Cancer Treatment.